-The Rock from Mars-A Detective Story on Two Planets, by Kathy Sawyer, 2006, Random House, New York, hardback, xii + 395 p., USD 25.95, ISBN 1-4000-6010-9.
+The Rock from Mars-A Detective Story on Two Planets, by Kathy Sawyer, 2006.
+Random House, New York.
+Hardback, XII + 395 pages.
+Price USD 25.95.
+JSBN 1-4000-6010-9.

-Each atom of that stone, each mineral flake of that nightfilled mountain, in itself forms a world.
+Each atom of that stone, each mineral flake of that night-filled mountain, in itself forms a world.
 The struggle itself toward the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy.

--Albert Camus, 1955; Last three sentences of essay The Myth of Sisyphus: also quoted by Sawyer
+-Albert Camus, 1955; End of The Myth of Sisyphus: also quoted by Sawyer

-A mystery fan, I have read this entire book twice, including the 87 pages of notes, and parts of the book half a dozen times.
+A mystery fan, I have read this entire book twice, including the 87 pages of Notes, and parts of the book half a dozen times.
 It is a most enjoyable account of politics and science, and of postulated microscopic life on Earth and Mars-riveting, suspenseful, and astonishing.

 No matter how much some of us may wish it, we are far from knowing whether there is or ever was life on Mars.
 The search and speculation go on and will likely continue for years.
-When you finish the narrative that is presented here, however, you will have a good background on the most compelling hypothesis so far formulated for extraterrestrial life.
+However, when you finish the narrative that is presented here, you will have a good background on the most compelling hypothesis so far formulated for extraterrestrial life.

-For a few months in the last quarter of 1996, the most famous rock on Earth was a snick (SNC), a grayish-green meteorite from Mars that long ago crystallized from a volcanic flow.
-Absolute age dating indicated that it originated about 4.5 billion years ago, the oldest known rock from any planet.
-Blasted from Mars by a comet or asteroid 16 million years ago, it fell about 13,000 years ago onto an Antarctic ice field, one of 30,000 or so meteorites the size of a fist or larger that fall to Earth each year.
-To escape Martian gravity it must have departed at around 6,875 kilometers per hour (11,000 miles per hour).
+For a few months in the last quarter of 1996 the most famous rock on Earth was a snick (SNC), a grayish-green meteorite from Mars that long ago crystallized from a volcanic flow.
+Absolute age dating indicated that it originated about 4.5 bya, the oldest known rock from any planet.
+Blasted from Mars by a comet or asteroid 16 mya, it fell about 13,000 years ago onto an Antarctic ice field, one of 30,000 or so meteorites the size of a fist or larger that fall to Earth each year.
+To escape Martian gravity it must have departed at around 11,000 mph.

-For the petrologically sophisticated, the meteorite was called a diogenite, a coarse-grained achondrite mainly of low-Ca pyroxene.
+For the petrologically sophisticated, the meteorite was called a "diogenite," a coarse-grained achondrite mainly of low-Ca pyroxene.
 At the time, only eight other SNCs were known.
-Roberta (Robbie) Score, a geology graduate of the University of California (Los Angeles) working for the National Aeronautics and Space Administration (NASA), picked up the 4.25 pound rock on a balmy summer day, 27 December 1984, from the Far Western Icefield in Antarctica.
-It was Score's first journey to the ice.
-In color, it was a vivid green, in size, a grapefruit, and covered with a black fusion crust because of its fiery descent.
-It became ALH84001: ALH for the locality-Alan Hills-84 for the year Score found it, and 001 because she intended it to be first of the rocks collected by her group that field season to be recorded and analyzed.
+Roberta (Robbie) Score, a geology graduate of UCLA working for NASA, picked up the 4.25 pound rock on a balmy summer day, 27 December 1984, from the Far Western Icefield in Antarctica.
+It was Score's first journey to the "ice."
+In color, it was a vivid green, in size, a grapefruit.
+Because of its fiery descent it was covered with a black fusion crust.
+It became ALH84001 (ALH for the locality-Alan Hills-84 for the year Score found it, and 001 because she intended it to be first of the rocks collected by her group that field season to be recorded and analyzed.
 Like many other dust-gathering specimens, it lay in storage for nine years.